-In this post, I will tell you the best strategy books, so far.
+In this post, I will tell you the best books on strategic thinking, so far.

 Unlike making a decision, creating a strategy require more knowledge and experience.